Q&A with special guest Vic Flauta

 We at the Engagement Imperative, are very thankful to Vic, for his selflessness in sharing what he went through.
 It was not easy to look back and recount those 10 years but he did.
 He did to help out the silent sufferers and shed light that amidst and after all this, life is beautiful.

-Personally, I hope that as we become more aware, we also become more understanding and helpful, as Vic said earlier, this is not something they wanted nor is it something to just brush off.
+Personally, I hope that as we become more aware.
+When we are aware, we also become more understanding and helpful.
+As Vic said earlier, this is not something they wanted nor is it something to just brush off.

 If you are in the Philippines, here are contact numbers that might help.